stooged/Klipper-Plugins/non integrated/README.md

 # Non Integrated Scripts

-Note: these scripts are built to work with my printers and will probably require changes to suit your specific setup.
+these scripts are built to work with my printers and will probably require changes to suit your specific setup. my printers run mainsail os/klipper on raspberry pi 4 using dht11 sensors with 20x4 i2c lcd screens.

 this collection of scripts do not run within the klippy environment, they run on the host and use websockets to communicate with mainsail/fluid to retrive the data required to operate.